appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 - Linux System Configuration

-Basic familiarity with Linux system configurations and commands is essential since this document will use linux commands.
+Basic familiarity with Linux system configurations and commands is essential since this document will use Linux commands.

 ## Creating an Appcircle Server From the AMI

 After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle server from the AMI.

-- Login to the AWS console with your account.
+- Log in to the AWS console with your account.

-- Select the region from right upper corner.
+- Select the region from the right upper corner.

-- Head to the EC2 menu to create EC2 instance.
+- Head to the EC2 menu to create an EC2 instance.

-- Click on "Launch Instance" button from the EC2 dashboard.
+- Click on the "Launch Instance" button from the EC2 dashboard.

-- You should fill the required fields as your needs such as:
+- You should fill out the required fields as per your needs, such as:

   - Instance name
   - AMI